oceansen/debtguardian/README.md

 <img src="assets/logo_DebtGuardianAI.png" alt="debtguardian.ai Logo" width="200"/>

-**debtguardian.ai**: An AI-powered scanner for detecting and resolving technical &amp; security debt in your GitHub repos.
-Ensure clean, secure code with ease.

 **DebtGuardian.AI** is an AI-powered scanner designed to detect and resolve technical and security debt in GitHub repositories.
 It ensures your code is clean and secure, simplifying code maintenance.